School Nurse: Sara Smith

 Recognizing that healthy students learn better, the School District has a licensed nurse in each school.
 The purpose of school nursing is to enhance the educational process by the modification or removal of health related barriers to learning and by promotion of an optimal level of wellness.
 School nurses accomplish these activities in partnership with students, parents, school staff and the Greenville Medical Community.

-If you have questions or concerns about your child’s health or school nursing services, please contact Jennifer Watts, RN, BSN at 355-6207.
+If you have questions or concerns about your child’s health or school nursing services, please contact Sara Smith, RN, BSN at 355-6207.
 It is especially important to report any illness or condition that your child has that may require medical support during the school day.

 Health Room Policy and Procedures